Pasadena Property Division Lawyer

-Helping Clients Protect Their Assets
+Helping Clients Protect Their Assets in California

 If you and your spouse do not have a prenuptial or postnuptial agreement in place that dictates how property will be divided, you will either have to hash it out through an alternative method of divorce, such as mediation or collaborative divorce, or in court.
 If you go through divorce litigation, your property will be divided according to California’s community property laws, which means they will be divided equally.
 At the Law Offices of Christopher L. Hoglin, P.C., we can help you protect your separate property to ensure what is yours remains off the chopping block.

 That said, these issues are not always entirely straightforward.
 Throughout the course of a marriage, it is not uncommon for assets to commingle.
 For example, if you purchased a house before you tied the knot, but your spouse later contributed to the mortgage payments, it would no longer be considered separate property.
-Complicated matters such as this are why it is necessary to hire a skilled attorney.
+Complicated matters such as this are why it is necessary to hire a skilled Pasadena property division attorney.

 The Chopping Block